loxilb-io/loxilbdocs/docs/service-proxy-calico.md

 This document will explain how to install a K3s cluster with loxilb in "service-proxy" mode alongside calico networking.

 ### What is service-proxy mode?
 <b>service-proxy</b> mode is where kubernetes kube-proxy services are entirely replaced by loxilb for better performance.
-Users can continue to use their existing networking providers while enjoying streamlined performance provided by loxilb.
+Users can continue to use their existing networking providers while enjoying streamlined performance and superior feature-set provided by loxilb.

 ![service-proxy](photos/service-proxy.svg)